 Most of Beijing’s arms exports are sold to countries close to home.
-Despite low levels of arms exports throughout the mid-1990s and into the mid-2000s, most of what China did export (82.8 percent) were shipped to countries across Asia.
-This trend has continued as China has emerged as a leader in the global arms trade.
-A combined 62.4 percent of China’s conventional weapons sales since 2008 have found their way to Pakistan, Bangladesh, and Myanmar.
-Other Asian countries have purchased an additional 11.8 percent of Chinese arms.
+Despite low levels of arms exports throughout the mid-1990s and into the mid-2000s, most of what China did export (82.8 percent) was shipped to countries across Asia.
+This trend has continued as China became increasingly prominent in the global arms trade.
+A combined 63.4 percent of China’s conventional weapons sales since 2010 found their way to Pakistan, Bangladesh, and Myanmar.
+Other Asian countries purchased an additional 13.9 percent of Chinese arms.

-Bangladesh is also a strong buyer of Chinese weapons.
-Between 2008 and 2017, China provided $1.86 billion of weapons to Bangladesh.
-This constitutes 71.9 percent of Bangladesh’s military acquisitions over this period, making China far and away the biggest supplier of arms to Dhaka.
-China supports these procurements by offering generous loans and providing its wares at competitive prices.
-Discounted acquisitions include the 2013 transfer of two used Type-035G Ming-class submarines for Bangladesh for just over $100 million each.
+Bangladesh is also a top purchaser of Chinese weapons.
+Between 2010 and 2020, China provided 2.6 billion TIV of weapons to the South Asian nation.
+This constitutes 73.6 percent of Bangladesh’s foreign military acquisitions over this period, making China the biggest supplier of arms to Dhaka.
+China supports these procurements through generous loans and competitive prices.
+Discounted acquisitions include the 2013 transfer of two used Type-035G Ming-class submarines to Bangladesh for just over $100 million each.
 Since 2006, China has also supplied Bangladesh with the majority of its small arms, totaling over 16,000 rifles and 4,100 pistols.

 Myanmar is the third largest market for Chinese arms exports in Asia.
 Since the easing of sanctions against Myanmar in the early 2010s, it has ramped up its acquisition of foreign arms.
 This buying spree has enabled China to make considerable inroads.
-Over the last six years, Myanmar has imported $954 million in conventional weapons from China.
-Higher ticket items include 17 JF-17 aircraft, 12 Chinese Rainbow UAVs, 2 Y-8 transport aircraft, 2 Type-43 Frigates, and 76 Type-92 armored vehicles.
+Since 2013, Myanmar has imported 970 million TIV in conventional weapons from China.
+Higher-ticket items include 17 JF-17 aircraft, 12 Chinese Rainbow UAVs, 2 Y-8 transport aircraft, 2 Type-43 Frigates, and 76 Type-92 armored vehicles.
 Notably, the Myanmar military was found to have deployed Chinese-made CH-3A tactical UAVs to observe protests that sprang up in the wake of the February 1, 2021 coup.

 The Market for Chinese Arms in Africa

-For most of the 1980s and 1990s, weapons sales to Africa represented less than 15 percent of its total arms exports.
+For most of the 1980s and 1990s, weapons sales to Africa represented less than 15 percent of China’s total arms exports.
 That number has grown somewhat as China has worked to expand its foothold in the region.
-Between 2010 and 2020, countries in Africa collectively purchased around 21 percent ($3 billion since 2008) of China’s overall arms exports.
-Northern African countries are the primary destination of Chinese weapons, constituting 42 percent of Chinese exports to the continent.
-An additional 29 percent flows into to Eastern Africa, and the remaining 29 percent are divided between other African states.
+Between 2010 and 2020, countries in Africa collectively purchased around 19.1 percent (3.2 billion TIV) of China’s overall arms exports.
+Northern African countries were the primary destination of Chinese weapons, constituting 49 percent of Chinese exports to the continent.
+An additional 19 percent flowed into East Africa, and the remaining 32 percent were divided among other areas of the continent.

 This relatively wide market distribution is somewhat unusual for major arms traders.
-Of the $4.9 billion of US arms exported to Africa over the last decade, roughly 87 percent were purchased by Egypt and Morocco.
-Similarly, Algeria and Egypt accounted for 84 percent of Russian arms transfers in Africa over the same period.
-In terms of trade value, Russia leads the pack at $12.4 billion in sales since 2008.
-The US tallied less than half of that at $4.9 billion, while China sold around $3 billion.
+Of the 5.4 billion TIV of US arms exported to Africa over the last decade, roughly 87 percent was purchased by Egypt and Morocco alone.
+Similarly, Algeria and Egypt accounted for 84.3 percent of Russian arms sales in Africa over the same period.
+In terms of overall arms trade to the continent, Russia leads with 14.2 billion TIV in sales since 2010.
+The US tallied less than half of that at 5.4 billion TIV, while China sold just 3.2 billion TIV.

-China is actively working to strengthen its foothold in certain markets, such as Algeria.
-China’s exports to the North African country totaled $483 million between 2008 and 2014, but jumped to $247 million in 2015 alone and peaked at $499 million in 2016 as several weapon orders were fulfilled.
+Chinese arms suppliers are actively working to strengthen their foothold in certain markets, such as Algeria.
+China’s exports to the North African country averaged 116 million TIV between 2010 and 2020, but jumped to 245 million TIV in 2015 and peaked at 496 million TIV in 2016.
 These procurements included three C-28A frigates, which were ordered by Algeria in 2012.
 Nevertheless, China’s overall arms exports to Africa have declined in recent years.
 Chinese arms sales to the region averaged 234 million TIV from 2016-2020, down almost 23 percent compared to the previous five-year period.

-It is worth noting that Chinese weapons have found their way into various conflict zones.
-Reports indicate that Chinese arms have been used during conflicts in the Democratic Republic of Congo, Côte d’Ivoire, Sudan, and Somalia.
+It is worth noting that Chinese weapons have reportedly been used in conflicts across Africa, including in the Democratic Republic of Congo, Côte d’Ivoire, Sudan, and Somalia.
 In July 2014, China North Industries Corporation delivered 100 guided missile systems, over 9,000 automatic rifles, and 24 million rounds of ammunition to the South Sudanese government, whose actions have been widely criticized by the international community.

 China’s Modest Arms Trade with the Americas

-Over the past decade, Chinese arm sales to the Americas have grown modestly.
-In 2008, China exported a meager $41 million to countries in the Western Hemisphere.
-This number plateaued at $178 million in 2015 before dropping to $36 million in 2016.
-Beijing did not sell any weapons to the region in 2017, 2019, and 2020.
-Likewise, since 2010, Chinese conventional weapons make up just 3 percent of the combined North and South American arms import market, which is dominated by the United States (19 percent), Russia (14 percent), and Germany (12 percent).
+Since 2010, Chinese arms sales to the Americas totaled 577 million TIV, peaking at 129 million TIV in 2015 and plummeting to 1 million TIV in 2018.
+Beijing sold less than 1 million TIV worth of weapons to the region in 2017, 2019, and 2020.
+Likewise, since 2010, Chinese conventional weapons made up just 2.2 percent of the combined North and South American arms import market, which is dominated by the United States (18.5 percent), Germany (11.1 percent), and Russia (10.1 percent).

-While China’s major conventional weapons sales in the region are limited, China is a provider of small arms to North America.
+While China’s major conventional weapons sales in the region are limited, China is a substantial provider of small arms to North America.
 Prior to 2009, most of these procurements flowed into Canada, but in recent years Mexico has become a more significant market.
+According to some reports, Chinese weapons are increasingly finding their way into the hands of Mexican cartels.
 All told, however, China only supplies a fraction of both country’s foreign small arms acquisitions.
-According to some reports, Chinese weapons are increasingly finding their way into the hands of Mexican cartels.

 Arms Imports from Russia and Europe

-Unlike most other regions where China is a net exporter of arms, Europe presents a different story.
-More than 99 percent of China’s total arms imports ($12.8 billion) come from Europe, while it exports a paltry $16 million of its own weapons to the continent.
-This trend is driven by and large by Russia, which supplies China with 67 percent of foreign arms.
-France and Ukraine collectively supply an additional 23 percent of these imports.
+Unlike most other regions, where China is a net exporter of arms, Europe presents a different story.
+More than 99 percent of China’s total arms imports (13.7 billion TIV) come from Europe, while it exports a paltry 26 million TIV of its own weapons to the continent.
+This trend is driven mostly by Russia, which supplies China with 66.6 percent of its foreign-made arms.
+France and Ukraine collectively supply an additional 22.7 percent.

-The nature of Chinese arms imports is also changing.
+The composition of Chinese arms imports is also changing.
 Whereas in the past China procured entire weapons systems, it is increasingly purchasing specific components that can be outfitted on platforms designed and built at home.
-Of particular note is China’s longstanding need to acquire foreign engines to counterbalance its struggles to indigenously produce them.
-Between 2012 and 2016, China purchased over 420 aircraft engines from Russia, along with four Sukhoi Su-35s.
-This represents a reversal from 1997 to 2001 when China bought only four engines but 79 finished aircraft from Russia, marking a 62 percent decrease from the 2001-2010 total.
+Of particular note is China’s longstanding need to acquire foreign engines to compensate for its struggles to indigenously produce them.
+Between 2011 and 2020, China ordered almost 1,000 aircraft engines from Russia – a nearly fourfold increase over the previous decade.
+During the same period, China only ordered 95 aircraft from Russia, marking a 62 percent decrease from the 2001-2010 total.

 Ukraine, which shares technological ties with Russia stemming from the Soviet era, also provides China with propulsion systems.
 In 2011, Beijing acquired 250 Ukrainian turbofans for trainer and combat aircraft, along with 50 diesel-powered tank engines and three refurbished IL-78 air-refueling planes.
-A sizable portion of China’s orders from France are also for engines.
+A sizable portion of China’s orders from France are for engines.
 China has sourced French-built diesel engines, such as the 16PC2.5 and 12PA6, for outfitting its naval vessels.
 There are also indications that China has acquired French civilian helicopter engines for military use.